Tweechable/tweechable_final/README.md

 	- Github: https://github.com/Tweechable/tweechable

 #### Thanks Kevin for allowing me to develope this idea for my web development final course project.
 This is NOT the official tweechable repository.

+#### To run locally
+	- git clone the repository
+	- on terminal
+		- cd into the directory
+		- bundle install
+		- rake db:migrate
+		- rake db:seed
+		- rails server